Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/nui-components/CollectionView.md

         </div>
     </div>

-2. Create an item as the content of the `Tizen.NUI.Binding.DataTemplate` class.<br>
+2. Create an item as the content of the `Tizen.NUI.Binding.DataTemplate` class.
     `CollectionView` accepts `Tizen.NUI.Components.RecyclerViewItem` class as an item.
-Developers can create a new class inherited from abstract `Tizen.NUI.Components.RecyclerViewItem` class, or use pre-defined default item classes.<br>
+Developers can create a new class inherited from abstract `Tizen.NUI.Components.RecyclerViewItem` class, or use pre-defined default item classes.
-    The following classes are pre-defined default item classes:
+    The following are pre-defined default item classes:

     **Figure: Tizen.NUI.Components.DefaultLinearItem**